jdotson8/Infinite-Zombies/README.md

 # Infinite-Zombies
-Zombie shooter for the Raspberry Pi.
-Made to run on an Adafruit breakout LCD display.
+This is a arcade style isometric zombie shooter made to run on a Raspberry Pi with an Adafruit breakout LCD display.
+The game uses the ncurses api for keyboard input.
+The rest of the game engine was built entirely from scratch.